Gavriil1/cip5_application_react/README.md

 ### Login Form
-- Is used for a use to login to his account.
-User must have an account to login.
+- It is used for a user to log in to their account.
+The user must have an account to log in.
-- To login user needs to add username and password.
-Both fields are mandatory to login
+- To log in, the user needs to add a username and password.
+Both fields are mandatory for logging in.
-- Once a user loggs in he is navigated to notes page.
+- Once a user logs in, they are navigated to the notes page.
-- Warning message is displayed on incorrect input
+- A warning message is displayed for incorrect input.
 - User stories covered: 2, 3

 <details><summary>See feature screenshot</summary>